Bounteous-Inc/youtube-google-analytics/readme.md

 - Pause events
 - Watch to End events

-To change which events are fired, edit the configuration at the end of the script.
+To change which events are fired, edit the events property of the configuration at the end of the script.
 For example, if you'd like to fire Buffering events:

     ( function( document, window, config ) {

        // ... the tracking code

     } )( document, window, {
-      'defaultEventsFired': {
+      'events': {
         'Play': true,
         'Pause': true,
         'Watch to End': true,